tuhinkarmakar3882/react-power-grid/index.md

 - ✅ Has Modular Components
 - ✅ Bring your own CSS Styles
 - ✅ Override most sensible defaults with CSS-variables
-- ✅ Mix and Match the layout components to create your own unique version of a table
+- ✅ Mix and Match the layout components to create your own unique version of a Grid
 - ✅ Uses only raw HTML tags and no 3rd party dependency
 - ✅ Configurable via attributes

+## Dependencies

+This package uses the `"sass": "^1.43.4"`

+> Therefore, Please ensure that your `react` project has `sass` installed or you can install it with `npm install --save-dev sass` or `yarn add --dev sass`

 ## How to run from the source code?